Override Requests

 Topic courses

-Topics courses emphasize material introduced in other mathematics courses, giving students the opportunity to focus more narrowly on a given topic, explore its nuances, or engage with material that may not be covered in other coursework.
-Topics courses may be of interest to students looking to gain a deeper understanding in a favorite subject—or to study a subject new to them.
+Topic courses give students the opportunity to focus more on a given topic or engage with material that may not be covered in other coursework.

 Body

-Undergraduate students who wish to enroll in a graduate mathematics course should first have completed significant work at the 400-level with A or A+ grades.
+Undergraduate students should first have completed significant work at the 400-level with A or A+ grades.

-To request approval to take a graduate MATH course, fill out the webform located at https://forms.illinois.edu/auth/1209343045.
+To request approval to take a graduate MATH course, fill out the webform located at Undergraduate 500-level Course Request Form.